 So, I am all giddy and ready for spring to make her appearance.

-Beau on the other hand is wearing gloves and beanies and sweaters like cold weather is his best friend.
+Jeremy on the other hand is wearing gloves and beanies and sweaters like cold weather is his best friend.
 And clearly, I am his best friend 🙂

 But really, I am actually wearing all those things too but it is because Florida changed my blood and anything below 50 degrees calls for some mittens.
 And two pairs of socks.
 And leg warmers.
 And can someone please invent something for just the tip of my nose?

 Anyway when it did snow a few weeks ago Jeremy went out and ran 5 miles.
 He ran 5 miles.
 In the blizzard.
 Because of course, why not?!

 I, on the other hand, “found” a bottle of champagne and put it in the snow to chill.
 Which is really what snow is good for.
 Chilling.

 As you can see, little bear was all for this.